mjirv/rafa/README.md

     - See `sample_project/project.py`
 2. **Transforms**
     - Similar to dbt models.
 Files with a `transform()` function that returns a SQL select statement
+    - Optionally, they can include a `test(self, rafa)` function that runs any number of unit tests
     - See `sample_project/transforms/`
 3. **Functions**
     - Reusable SQL snippets.
 Similar to a macro in dbt